 You will then fry your onion, garlic and vegetables of choice in olive oil for a few minutes before adding some sweet paprika followed by the beans and artichokes and peeled tomato slices.
 Next comes the tomato passata or tinned tomato to the pan.

-After that you add the rice and the seasoned vegetable stock, (which you can make as you go along – see below the steps for cooking the stock).
-As for adding the stock, cover the rice, then top up a couple of times during the cooking as the liquid is absorbed.
+After that, you add the rice and the seasoned vegetable stock, (which you can make as you go along – see below the steps for cooking the stock).
+As for adding the stock, cover the rice, then top it up a couple of times during the cooking as the liquid is absorbed.

-Start the heat high for the first 10 minutes (7 on my induccion hob) then reduce to medium (6 on mine) and finally turn up again to reduce the final liquid from the pan and allow for the base to caramelise, creating the slightly crunchy ‘socarrat’ at the bottom of the pan.
+Start the heat high for the first 10 minutes (7 on my induction hob) then reduce to medium (6 on mine) and finally turn up again to reduce the final liquid from the pan and allow for the base to caramelise, creating the slightly crunchy ‘socarrat’ at the bottom of the pan.

 The final and important step in making paella is to cover it with silver foil and leave it to continue steaming for about 10 minutes before serving.

 Steps Broken Down for How to Make a Spanish Paella

-- Pour 1/4 cup of olive oil into your paella pan and heat over a medium heat for 2 minutes.
+- Pour 1/4 cup of olive oil into your paella pan and heat over medium heat for 2 minutes.

 - Add the hard vegetables and gently stir fry for 3-4 minutes with a little salt.